Anxiety Art Therapy Activities: 15 Ways to Feel Calm Now

 • I told you it was super easy to get started.

-If you’d like to jumpstart your art therapy journey now with some simple & relaxing printable art therapy prompts & activities, check out these coloring pages, printable self-care / affirmation posters, & gorgeous calming printable wall art for a creative ‘pick-me-up’ from the official Drawism store!
+If you’d like to jumpstart your art therapy journey now with some simple & relaxing art therapy printables, check out these coloring pages, printable self-care / affirmation posters, & gorgeous calming printable wall art from the official Drawism store!

 Is There an Age Limit for Art Therapy?